Back to Top

 CAREER + GRADUATE SCHOOL OUTCOMES

-Loyola tracks the success of its students at obtaining employment or graduate school admission through surveys at graduation and (since the 2015-16 graduating class) with follow-up surveys 3, 6, and 12 months post-graduation.
+The Career Development Center tracks the success of Loyola students at obtaining employment or graduate school admission through surveys administered 3, 6, and 12 months post-graduation.

 Loyola uses the NACE career outcomes rate to track post-graduation success, as shown below.
 This measure includes the percentage of students in full-time and part-time employment, volunteerism or military service, or enrolled in graduate school.